 The Challenges of a Small Garden

-The shoebox houses of British suburbia are getting smaller and smaller.
+The shoe box houses of UK suburbia are getting smaller and smaller.
 We live on a tiny little island in the north Atlantic where space is at a premium.

 As you might end up storing your mower away from the garden in the garage or shed, then consider how you might lift it .
 Small light electric mowers like the Flymo Mighti Mo have integrated handles that makes them easier to carry.

 Most lawns are not perfect rectangles, and might have lots of nooks and little spaces that make mowing a hassle.
 For these sorts of spaces, a wheeled lawnmower might not be the best fit.
 Instead I would recommend using a hover mower, which unlike a wheeled mower can move in any direction and so is often easier to use on rough terrain and in small confined areas.